 Kitui County forms part of Kenya’s arid and semi-arid lands.
 It is one of the most food insecure regions of Kenya, with more than 60% of the population relying on food aid.
 Poverty levels in Kitui are among the highest in Kenya and are still rising, despite falls in many other areas in the country.
 Many people still rely on subsistence, rain-fed agriculture that is highly vulnerable to drought, resulting in low productivity.

-Farm Africa signed a memorandum of understanding with FreshCo Seeds, which provides high quality parental seed to farmers and then buys back the multiplied seeds.
-Under this agreement, the farmers are registered as official seed producers with the Kenya Plant Health Inspectorate Service (KEPHIS) and have their crops inspected and certified.
+Farm Africa has signed a memorandum of understanding with FreshCo Seeds, which provides high quality parental seed to farmers and then buys back the multiplied seeds.
+Under this agreement, the farmers that are registered as official seed producers with the Kenya Plant Health Inspectorate Service (KEPHIS) and have their crops inspected and certified.